 TOP THINGS TO DO

 The small coastal village of Jasri is home to Charly’s chocolate factory.
 You won’t find Willy Wonka, but you will find delicious chocolate (try the Narkabo dark chocolate nibbles) and great photo opportunities thanks to a quirky assortment of cone-shaped bamboo houses clustered in a grove of coconut palms right on the beach.
-Nearby, a bumpy dirt road winds through verdant forest to emerge at Pasir Putih (white sand) rightly crowned as Bali’s most beautiful beach.
+Nearby, a bumpy dirt road winds through the verdant forest to emerge at Pasir Putih (white sand) rightly crowned as Bali’s most beautiful beach.
 Bathe in the turquoise sea, soak up the rays from a deckchair and indulge in fresh fish for lunch, barbecued right in front of you.

 BEST BEACHFRONT VILLAS

 If panoramic ocean views appeal, check out Villa Asada which sprawls across a hilltop at Labuan Amuk Bay on the outskirts of Candidasa.
-The infinity-edged swimming pool is perfectly positioned to enjoy the seascape.
+The infinity-edge swimming pool is perfectly positioned to enjoy the seascape.

-From Ketewel it’s just a quick hop up the hill to Ubud, the arts and cultural centre of Bali, or to Bali Marine Safari Park, home to tigers, elephants and lions.
-At the salt pans on the beach at Kusamba you can see farmers using ancient techniques to craft 100% natural sea salt by sun and wind evaporation.
+From Ketewel, it’s just a quick hop up the hill to Ubud, the arts and cultural centre of Bali, or to Bali Marine Safari Park, home to tigers, elephants and lions.
+At the salt pans on the beach at Kusamba, you can see farmers using ancient techniques to craft 100% natural sea salt by sun and wind evaporation.